Skip to content

 How large is the New Medical Terms operation?

-Minuscule; NMT has one full-time content person (JCS, MD) and one part-time webmaster/database manager (KH).
+Minuscule; NMT has one content person (JCS, MD) and one webmaster/database manager (KH).

 Other dictionaries have a large in-house staff of lexicographers and board of physicians and consultants.
-To counter the inevitable criticism that would be leveled against NMT, a work compiled by one person, which has hundreds of thousands of entries, references (most with URLs) have been included with many definitions.
-At last count, the database from which definitions are generated in NMT has over 51,000 (!!!) references, mostly to respected, intensely curated databases–e.g., Genecards, UniProt and the OMIM.
-Given that 51K references is at least 2 orders of magnitude more references than the Dorland’s Medical Dictionary, one could argue that NMT is (far) more authoritative than the Dorland’s.
+To counter the inevitable criticism that would be leveled against NMT, a work compiled by one physician, which has hundreds of thousands of entries, references (most with URLs) have been included with many definitions.
+At last count, the database from which definitions are generated in NMT has over 51,000 (!!!) references, most to respected, intensely curated databases–e.g., Genecards, UniProt and the OMIM.
+Given that 51K references is at least 2 orders of magnitude more references than the Dorland’s Medical Dictionary, one could argue that the DMMD/NMT is far more authoritative than the Dorland’s.

 What makes New Medical Terms unique?

-(1) The definitions and data in NMT reside within an actual database, allowing keyword and boolean searching.
-The real world translation is that a search for information which takes minutes on the Kindle version of a medical dictionary and is typically unsuccessful, takes milliseconds and never misses, despite having a much larger pool of data (the DMMD dataset, is as of today, 22.08.2018, ±50% larger than the Dorland’s)
+(1) The definitions and data in the DMMD reside within an actual database, allowing keyword and boolean searching.
+The real world translation is that a search for information which takes minutes on the Kindle version of a medical dictionary and is typically unsuccessful, takes milliseconds and never misses, despite having a much larger pool of data.*

-(3) The DMMD has from the beginning recognised that references are required in any work intended for health professionals and scientists.
+(3) NMT has from the beginning recognised that references are required in any work intended for health professionals and scientists.
 At last count, the DMMD has over 51,000 references compared to the ± 200 references found in the Dorland’s Medical Dictionary.

 (4) It is written/compiled by one person/physician/pathologist

-(5) The DMMD does not view aliases and synonyms as valid entries.
-The database format allows us to cull this material and place it in a separate field.
+(5) The DMMD does not view aliases and synonyms (A&Ss) as valid entries.
+The database format allows us to cull A&Ss and place them in a separate field.
 Up to 30% of the entries in the Dorland’s refer the user elsewhere.
-Even being conservative, if 20% of the Dorland’s entries are aliases, that work’s claimed 124,000 entries (X 0.8) is actually 99,000.
-As of today, the DMMD has 188,991 entries, not including aliases.
+Even being conservative, if 20% of the Dorland’s entries are in fact, A&Ss, that work’s claimed 124,000 entries (X 0.8) is actually less than 100K.
+As of today, the DMMD has 190,761 entries, not including 211,045 A&Ss.

 Why is New Medical Terms important?